-Fundations® is based on scientific reading research demonstrating that reading is the intersection of five critical components: phonemic awareness and phonics (also referred to as alphabetics), fluency, vocabulary, and comprehension.
-In fact, they are specified as critical foundational reading skills in states' college-and career-readiness standards, as well as the National Reading Panel report (National Institute of Child Health and Human Development, 2000).
+Fundations[®] is based on scientific reading research demonstrating that reading is the intersection of five critical components: phonemic awareness and phonics (also referred to as alphabetics), fluency, vocabulary, and comprehension.
+In fact, they are specified as critical foundational reading skills by the National Reading Panel report (National Institute of Child Health and Human Development, 2000).

-Specifically, all children should receive direct, systematic instruction in these five areas during grades K-3.
-Together, they form the foundation upon which higher level reading skills, critical to success in college and the workforce, are built.
+Phonemic Vocabulary Awareness Comprehension Phonics & Word Study Fluency level reading skills, critical to success in college and the workforce, are built.
 Without the ability to fluently pull print from the page and comprehend it, students will be unable to understand complex text, one of the best predictors of college success (ACT, Inc., 2006).